 - Encourage professionalism and productive interpersonal and communication skills.

 IR residents choose the procedure rooms that best align with their learning journey on a daily basis.
 Room selection is based on a rotating hierarchy picking system; on the first day of the week, the resident has the first pick of rooms; on the second day, they have the second pick; on the third day they have the third pick, and so on and so forth.
-Daily choice options include three hybrid rooms (soon to be five) as well as an advanced standalone fluoro suite and a positron emission tomography (PET) procedural suite at the Main Hospital, three hybrid rooms and a PET procedural suite at the Koch Center, and the American Endovascular Office-Based Lab (OBL) in Harlem, New York, with Dr. Joseph Shams and Dr. Noam Spinowitz.
+Daily choice options include four hybrid rooms, as well as two advanced standalone fluoro suites and a positron emission tomography (PET) procedural suite at the Main Hospital, three hybrid rooms, a PET procedural suite at the Koch Center, and the American Endovascular Office-Based Lab (OBL) in Harlem, New York, with Dr. Joseph Shams and Dr. Noam Spinowitz.
 Residents see patients before their respective procedures and follow the patients through sign off, establishing patient ownership and care.

 IR residents also regularly take part in the IR clinic, where they see patients both virtually and in person, and read for the Vascular Lab, which prepares residents to sit for the Registered Physician in Vascular Interpretation (RPVI) exam.
 Residents enjoy a post-call, out-of-rooms day for research and investments in well-being.
 They typically complete at least one research project to present at meetings and produce author papers.
 In addition, there is a two-month rotation at NewYork-Presbyterian/Weill Cornell, where there are additional opportunities experience with consultation and non-oncologic interventions.

 Why Choose MSK for IR Residency Training